United States involvement in regime change in Latin America: Actions against Allende's Government

+After the democratic election of President Salvador Allende in 1970, President Richard Nixon ordered an economic war, which is known as Track II, due to Allende's democratic socialist leanings.
+According to American journalist Peter Kornbluh, declassified CIA documents released in 2017 revealed that the CIA had assets in Chile that included a leader of the Christian Democratic Party of Chile, two senior executives of El Mercurio, and a high-ranking military officer.

 A declassified report from the U.S. government "Annex-NSSM 97" details the plan developed in 1970 to overthrow Allende were he to take office.
 The document explicitly states that the U.S. government's role should not be revealed and would primarily use Chilean institutions as a means of ousting the president.
 The Chilean military is highlighted as the best means to achieve this goal.
 The benefits of a coup initiated by the military are to reduce the threat of Marxism in Latin America and to disarm a potential threat to the United States.

+According to historian Sebastián Hurtado Torres, there is no documentary evidence to support that the United States government acted actively in the coordination and execution of the coup actions by the Chilean Armed Forces from September 11, 1973 itself.
+However, Richard Nixon's interest from the beginning was that the Allende government would not be consolidated and intervened in the conditions prior to the Chilean coup of 1973.
+Historian Peter Winn found "extensive evidence" of United States complicity in events that helped in part to create the conditions that led to the coup.
+However, given the local political polarization and the performance of the Popular Unity government, there is no academic consensus on whether this intervention—which primarily took the form of financial support for the media, political parties, and opposition organizations—played a decisive role in the events of September 11, 1973.